-We're excited to announce a new partnership with Artbank: the Artbank + ACMI Commission.
-This is the first commission of its kind in Australia and will support artists and filmmakers working at the nexus of film and art.
+The Artbank + ACMI Commission is the first commission of its kind in Australia and will support artists and filmmakers working at the nexus of cinema and art.

-Applicants are encouraged to consider longer format work, and collaborations between creative disciplines are welcomed.
-Targeting the nexus between film and art, the commission is designed to engage with cinema, experimental film, artists’ film and the avant-garde to create ambitious, experimental works which can find a home on the cinema screen or in the gallery space.
+Targeting the intersection of art and film, the commission is designed to engage with cinema, experimental film, artists’ film and the avant-garde to create ambitious, experimental works which can find a home on the cinema screen or in the gallery space.